daspanel/daspanel/README.md

 ```

 7) Open this URL in your browser: http://admin.daspanel.site
-* daspanel.site is an domain thata always resolve any address to 127.0.0.1.
+* daspanel.site is an domain that always resolve any address to 127.0.0.1.
 Using it you dont need to change your computar host file to use Daspanel in
 your local computer.